PhillHenry/TheBigDataSpace/hugo/content/no-sidebar.md

 !["kenny eliaso's photo of a presentation"](/presenting.jpg)

 ### The Big Data Space
-The most important skill of an architect should not be PowerPoint.
+An architect's most important skill should not be PowerPoint.

 What an architect brings to the party is a nexus of skills.
 These skills inform their ability to shape solutions that require little or no change.
 And if change is required, it should be painless.

-This site is dedicated to common big data solutions.
+This site is dedicated to common, big data solutions.
 It shows how they are used by example, not hand-waving arguments that are too abstract to be useful.

 Like architecture in the physical world, logical architecture should be delightful by barely being noticed.